max-niederman/Protenix/docs/infer_json_format.md

   {
     "name": "Test Fold Job Number One",
     "sequences": [...],
-    "covalent_bonds": [...]
+    "covalent_bonds": [...],
+    "constraint":{
+      "contact":[...]
     }
+  }
 ]
 ```
 The JSON file consists of a list of dictionaries, where each dictionary represents a set of sequences you want to model.
 Even if you are modeling only one set of sequences, the top-level structure should still be a list.

-Each dictionary contains the following three keys:
+Each dictionary contains the following four keys:
 * `name`: A string representing the name of the inference job.
 * `sequences`: A list of dictionaries that describe the entities (e.g., proteins, DNA, RNA, small molecules, and ions) involved in the inference.
 * `covalent_bonds`: An optional list of dictionaries that define the covalent bonds between atoms from different entities.
+* `constraint`: An optional directory for providing constraints to enable additional specified structural information

 Details of `sequences` and `covalent_bonds` are provided below.